0191 469 4954

 Pupil premium strategy outcomes

-Analysis of assessment data for the end of the academic year 2023, shows that by the end of EYFS 89 % of PP pupils achieved ARE in Communication and Language and 89 % in PSED ,68% of PP pupils passed the Y1 Phonics screen , 57% of PP pupils achieved ARE in reading and 71% IN maths at the end of KS1 and 36% in writing .
-62% of PP pupils achieved ARE in reading and 54% maths at the end of KS2 and 46 % in writing.
+Analysis of assessment data for the end of the academic year 2024, shows that by the end of EYFS 86 % of PP pupils achieved ARE in Communication and Language and 86 % in PSED ,63% of PP pupils passed the Y1 Phonics screen , 57% of PP pupils achieved ARE in reading, 53% in writing and 58% in maths at the end of KS1.
+56% of PP pupils achieved ARE in reading, and 61% maths at the end of KS2 and 56 % in writing.
+In both Key Stages more PP pupils achieved ARE in writing than the previous year showing the positive impact of our interventions.
+These will continue this next academic year.
 Although gaps still remain between the attainment of PP pupils and other pupils due to the targeted interventions and quality first teaching these gaps are beginning to reduce in certain cohorts.
 We will continue with many aspects of our strategy this academic year.

-Although our overall school attendance (94.25%) in 2022-23 was lower than in the pre pandemic years, it was higher than the national average and higher than school attendance in 2021-22.
-Absence among disadvantaged pupils was 2% higher than their peers and persistent absence 7% higher.
-These gaps have reduced from last year however attendance continues to be a focus of our current plan.
+Although our overall school attendance (94.2%) in 2023-24 was lower than in the pre pandemic years, it was higher than the national.
+Absence among disadvantaged pupils was 3% higher than their peers and persistent absence 4% higher.
+These gaps have reduced from last year and the previous year however attendance continues to be a focus of our current plan.

 Externally provided programmes